strugglerCoder/Kubernetes-Deployment/README.md

 # Kubernetes Project 🚀

-Welcome to our Kubernetes project repository!
+Welcome to Kubernetes project repository!
 In this project, we successfully deployed and managed a containerized application using Kubernetes.
 Below, we'll outline the key components and techniques utilized throughout this project.

 ## Table of Contents